 You may have heard rumblings of security problems with Zoom at the beginning of the pandemic, and for good reason.
 Due to the staggering influx of users created by stay-at-home orders and remote work policies around the world, Zoom was inundated with huge security loopholes, allowing for hacks and breaches.

-Fortunately, those problems have been largely solved, as Zoom has made security a massive priority in the last few months.
-From rolling out end-to-end-encryption for all users to adding security features for hosts, you can be sure that Zoom is at least as secure as Google Meet, if not more secure, since Google Meet does not offer end-to-end encryption.
+From rolling out end-to-end encryption for all users to adding security features for hosts, you can be sure that Zoom is at least as secure as Google Meet, if not more secure, since Google Meet does not offer end-to-end encryption.

 Security Features